-The number of meetings of the investment committee held during the period ended 30 June 2018, and the number of meetings attended by each committee member were:
+The number of meetings of the investment committee held during the period ended 30 June 2019, and the number of meetings attended by each committee member were:

-DIRECTOR MEETINGS OF INVESTMENT AUDIT & RISK COMMITTEE A B
+DIRECTOR MEETINGS OF INVESTMENT, Audit & Risk committee A B

-Roderick H McGeoch AO 6 6
+Roderick H McGeoch AO 7 7

-Patrick Handley 6 6
+Patrick Handley 7 7

-Michael Tobin 6 6
+Michael Tobin 7 7

-David Pullini 6 6
+David Pullini 7 7

+A - Number of meetings atter had

-- A = Number of meetings attended. - B = Number of meetings held during the year whilst committee member held office. - \ = Independent members of investment, audit and risk committee.
+A = Number of meetings attended.

+B = Number of meetings held during the year

+- whilst committee member held office. = Independent members of investment, - audit and risk committee.